vaynexie/Example-Perplexity/README.md

 Some examples are easier for humans to classify than others.
 The same should be true for deep neural networks (DNNs).
 We use the term **Example Perplexity** to refer to the level of difficulty of classifying an example.
 In this work, we propose a method to measure the Perplexity of an example and investigate what factors contribute to high example perplexity.

-To estimate the Perplexity of an image for DNNs, we create a population of DNN classifiers with varying architectures and trained on data of varying sample sizes, just as different people have different IQs and different amounts of experiences.
-For an unlabeled example, the average entropy of the output probability distributions of the classifiers is taken to be the **C-perplexity** of the Example, where C stands for "confusion".
-For a labeled example, the fraction of classifiers that misclassify the Example is taken to be the **X-perplexity** of the Example, where X stands for "mistake".
+To estimate the perplexity of an image for DNNs, we create a population of DNN classifiers with varying architectures and trained on data of varying sample sizes, just as different people have different IQs and different amounts of experiences.
+For an unlabeled example, the average entropy of the output probability distributions of the classifiers is taken to be the **C-Perplexity** of the Example, where C stands for "confusion".
+For a labeled example, the fraction of classifiers that misclassify the Example is taken to be the **X-Perplexity** of the Example, where X stands for "mistake".

 -----------------------------------------------------------------------------------------------------------------------